android-dk/EIP4_A1/README.md

 Eg : For a 128 x 128 image, we want the Global receptive field to be 128.

 #### Local :
-It is simply the size of the kernel.
+It is equal to the size of the kernel.